Nom De Guerre

 We have conservatives screaming about how we should always stand for the flag and how we should all stop being so disrespectful.

 Never will I stand for the American Flag or stand for the National Anthem again.
 Conservatives took away the proud feeling I used to have for them both by making a mockery out of the flag and anthem by using them as pawns in a fake controversy to please the banjo-picking, cousin-dating Trump base.

 I want to hold the anthem and the flag in high regard again as I did when I was a little boy but I will not let anyone bully me into an empty gesture.

 Do not ever tell me when or where I have to say or do or salute anything, because I am an American too, and that is what being an American is all about!

 Suffice to say; Trump is a racist.
 America has racist citizens.
 These two factors combined got Trump elected.

 What should we expect now?

 There will be people feeling entitled to be hateful.
-There will be those that will tell you to your face that you are not as good as them.
-History will be rewritten as more people forget how they got here.
+There will be those that will tell you to your face that you are not as good as they are.

 History is rewritten as more people disregard how we got here.